-4.3 TAXATION OF A REPRESENTATIVE OFFICE
+3.3 TAXATION OF A REPRESENTATIVE OFFICE (RO)

 ROs (except for those engaged in legal or accounting services) are not permitted to generate revenue, so their tax base for CIT and VAT is presumed on the basis of their expenses.
-In Shanghai and Beijing, a minimum presumed profit rate of 15% is used for the CIT calculation2 but this could be determined elsewhere on a case-by-case basis.
+In Shanghai and Beijing, a minimum presumed profit rate of 15% is used for the CIT calculation1 but this could be determined elsewhere on a case-by-case basis.
 For VAT the tax is based solely on the amount of expenses incurred.
+The result of this computation is an estimated 11% tax on operation expenses.
+This rate excludes any surcharges that may be levied at a local level, which can raise the effective rate up to 11.8% depending on the city or district.
+ROs make tax filings on a quarterly basis2.